 Following the media coverage including articles and video footage, some scientists were thrilled by the opportunities acupuncture could provide.

 Researchers were not interested to show how acupuncture works.
 They were inspired by the prospect of creating powerful drugs with no side-effects.
 No addiction, no damaged stomach linings.
 Just powerful analgesia and healing effect acupuncture provides.

 They did not succeed.
+No big surprise.
 Nonetheless, their studies revealed to the Western medical world acupuncture’s mechanisms and ability to treat pain.

 Journalist James Reston (pictured with Richard Nixon) recovered from appendectomy with no other analgesia but acupuncture.